An Exegetical Commentary

-While Christians of the patristic age responded to the encouragement of their leaders and congregations enjoyed continued growth in spite of localized persecutions, the Antichrist at the end of the age will wage war in order to "overcome" or totally destroy the people of God, whether Christian or Jew.
+While Christians of the patristic age responded to the encouragement of their leaders and congregations enjoyed continued growth in spite of localized persecutions, the Antichrist at the end of the age will wage war in order to "overcome" or totally destroy the true people of God and all Christian institutions.
 See 11:7 on the beast's war against the two witnesses.
-A prelude to the Antichrist's success is found in the cryptic comment of Yeshua that the good news would be proclaimed to all nations and then the end would come (Matt 24:14), that is, the end of evangelism, because the power and influence of Yeshua's faithful disciples has come to an end.
+A prelude to the Antichrist's success is found in the cryptic comment of Yeshua that the good news would be proclaimed into all nations and then the end would come (Matt 24:14), that is, the end of evangelism, because the power and influence of Yeshua's faithful disciples has come to an end.
 How important it is that all believers and congregations work to spread the good news while there is still time.

 The beast's strategy is not revealed, but he will probably dissolve the legal standing of every congregation, denomination and religious organization in every country, order their assets confiscated, arrest congregational leaders, impose economic sanctions on believers and then begin systematically exterminating them.
 The genocide of six million Jews during the World War II era will pale in comparison to perhaps over one billion Christian and Jewish casualties of the beast's reign of terror.
 Thus the name great tribulation.
 The day is far-gone and the night is coming.

-and authority … was given to him: Having overcome God's people and removed their opposition and influence from the earth the Antichrist will be assured of the security of his totalitarian reign.
 There have been many "world" dictators since Nimrod's rebellion at Babel (Gen 10:8-11; 11:1-9), and the great empires of history certainly incorporated diverse peoples.
 However, the description of "every tribe and people and tongue and nation" implies global rule, which is reinforced by the mention of "all who dwell on the earth" in the next verse.
-(See 5:9 on these categories.)
 Such language rules out merely a Western empire, such as Imperial Rome in the first century or the European Union of modern times, as conspiracy theorists suggest.
 Dictatorships are unwieldy organizations by nature and the only way that a global authority can work is by the tacit consent of the governed and the unseen support of Satan's demonic empire.
 The mention of the power to make war being "given" is also applied to the beast's ability to seize global authority, which he uses to the fullest extent possible.

 Folly vs. Faith (13:8–10)